nuneskris/nuneskris.github.io/_talks/ConversationAIDialogflowCXWebhooks.md

 # Testing this

-1. DFCX with NLU understood that the request paramter as for basics for foundation.
+1. DFCX with NLU interpreted the request parameter as a query for foundational basics.
-2. DFCX calls the webhooks which calls Cloud Function
+2. DFCX then calls a webhook, which triggers a Cloud Function.
-3. Cloud function parses the paremter 'topic'.
-The value was foundation and call the spanner table.
+3. The Cloud Function parses the parameter 'topic.'
+Since the value is 'foundation,' it queries the Spanner table.
-4. Spanner table return the url :1,foundation,https://nuneskris.github.io/portfolio/
+4. The Spanner table returns the following URL: 1, foundation, https://nuneskris.github.io/portfolio/.
-5. Cloud Function returns the url to DFCX https://nuneskris.github.io/portfolio/
+5. The Cloud Function sends the URL back to DFCX: https://nuneskris.github.io/portfolio/.
-6. DFCX responds to the user.
+6. DFCX responds to the user with the provided URL.

 ![image](https://github.com/user-attachments/assets/7f6aa754-4e25-4021-9e16-2db70d6cc43f)